opencast/opencast.github.io/_posts/2015-05-01-universitat-politecnica-de-valencia.md

 ---
 title: Universitat Politécnica de Valencia
 date: 2015-05-01
-description: The Universitat Politécnica de Valencia provides with the Paella Player an alternative engage player for Opencast.
+description: The Universitat Politécnica de Valencia is the main developer behind Paella Player, the default video player for Opencast.
 They are also initiated the Capture Agent Dashboard software.
 category: user
 tags: [user]
 logo: assets/img/upv-logo.png